zamazan4ik/awesome-pgo/article/article.md

 * Firefox: [Uses](https://github.com/mozilla/gecko-dev/blob/master/build/pgo/profileserver.py#L25) WebKit performance test suite.
 * Pydantic-core: [Uses](https://github.com/pydantic/pydantic-core/blob/main/Makefile#L74) own benchmarks.

+Several times I heard something like "Hey, training PGO on benchmarks and then testing PGO efficiency on the same benchmark is not fair - of course it will work!
+What about real world cases?".
+I cannot understand such a point of view.
+If your benchmark represents real workload well - it's totally fine to use it for the PGO training phase.
+If it doesn't represent real world well - why do you have such benchmarks? :)

 ### Manually crafted workload

 Here I collected some examples of real-life projects that use this approach for doing PGO: